Convolutional Neural NetworksFebruary 10, 2018

 Transcript of the video

-Hello and welcome!
-Let's talk about Convolutional Neural Networks, which are specialized kind of neural networks that have been very successful particularly at computer vision tasks, such as recognizing objects, scenes, and faces among many other applications.
+Hello, and welcome!
+Let's talk about Convolutional Neural Networks, which are specialized kinds of neural networks that have been very successful particularly at computer vision tasks, such as recognizing objects, scenes, and faces, among many other applications.

 First, let's take a step back and talk about what convolution is.
 Convolution is a mathematical operation that combines two signals and is usually denoted with an asterisk.
 Let's say we have a time series signal a, and we want to convolve it with an array of 3 elements.
 What we do is simple, we multiply the arrays elementwise, sum the products, and shift the second array.
 Then, we do the same thing again for the other elements by moving the second array over the first one like a sliding window.